 The Resort Bubble program has been approved by Governor Ige.
 Interisland travel is allowed for guests who have been on other islands for at least 3 days.

-Event: The state of Hawaii’s 14-day mandatory self-quarantine for all travelers arriving in the Hawaiian Islands is through October 31, 2020.
-However, on October 15, travelers who arrive without proof of a valid negative COVID-19 NAAT will be subject to the state’s strict 14-day mandatory self-quarantine.
+Event: The state of Hawaii’s 10-day mandatory self-quarantine for all travelers on Kauai is back in place.
+On all other islands, proof of a negative Covid-19 PCR test will be able to avoid this quarantine.
+Travelers who arrive without proof of a valid negative COVID-19 NAAT will be subject to the state’s strict 10-day mandatory self-quarantine.

 What does this mean for Villas At Poipu Kai Guests?

 1. What do I need to do if I am planning a trip to Hawaii?

 The first step is to register on the State of Hawaii Safe Travels digital system.
 All incoming travelers are required to have their temperatures checked & complete a health questionnaire online before they can leave the airport.
 Beginning 10/15, a pre-travel testing option will allow travelers a 14-day quarantine alternative.

 2. How do I avoid a 10-day quarantine while in Hawaii?

 A negative COVID-19 test result must be provided upon arrival.
 Hawaii requires travelers take an FDA-authorized nucleic acid amplification test (NAAT) from a CLIA licensed or certified lab within 72 hours of departure.
 If you have a multi-city itinerar, it’s the departure time at the last city before arriving at a Hawaii airport.
 Travelers will have their temperatures checked upon arrival and must fill out a travel and health form on the Safe Travels online program.